Can air be used for hydrogen production?

 Our work with hydrogen

-We work with solutions for production of green hydrogen, through electrolysis with zero carbon emissions, to then be stored and distributed, so it can be used to heat buildings, manufacture steel or go into fuel cells for trucks and ships.
+We work with solutions for production of green hydrogen, through electrolysis with zero carbon emissions, to then be stored and distributed, such that it can be utilized to generate steel, heat buildings, or power fuel cells for automobiles and ships.

 Latest news